 We take part in Erasmus and other international exchange programmes.
 Students have access to these at undergraduate and postgraduate level, and will meet international students from different German-speaking countries, France, Poland, the US and many other countries in their lectures.
 We actively support students in the application process for international scholarships.

 The first language of more than 100 million people in Germany, Austria and parts of Switzerland, as well as being spoken in Eastern Europe and Northern Italy, German is one of the main languages of modern Europe.
 German offers access to the rich and diverse cultural heritage of many countries at the heart of Europe.
 Due to the strength of Germany’s economy and its influential role in the development of the European Union, German is also an important medium of communication for international business and trade.
+This is also reflected in the Irish government strategy LanguagesConnect 2017-2026, which prioritises German over any other European and non-European foreign language, highlighting the need in Ireland for graduates with German.

 If you are considering a degree in German Studies, you should have an interest in languages, as well as literature, current affairs and history.
 You should also be ready to experience a different culture by spending some time in a German-speaking country and be willing to see your own culture from a different perspective.